lovell/detect-libc/README.md

 # detect-libc

-Node.js module to detect details of the C standard library (libc) implementation provided by a given Linux system at runtime.
+Node.js module to detect details of the C standard library (libc) implementation provided by a given Linux system.

+Currently supports detection of GNU glibc and MUSL libc.

 Provides asychronous and synchronous functions for the family (e.g. `glibc`, `musl`) and version (e.g. `1.23`, `1.2.3`).
-Currently supports detection of GNU glibc and MUSL libc.

 For previous v1.x releases, please see the [v1](https://github.com/lovell/detect-libc/tree/v1) branch.